backstage/backstage/docs/features/techdocs/how-to-guides.md

 ## How to implement your own TechDocs APIs

-The TechDocs plugin provides implementations of two primary apis by default, the [TechDocsStorageApi](https://github.com/backstage/backstage/blob/55114cfeb7045e3e5eeeaf67546b58964f4adcc7/plugins/techdocs/src/api.ts#L33), which is responsible for talking to TechDocs storage to fetch files to render, and
+The TechDocs plugin provides implementations of two primary apis by default: the [TechDocsStorageApi](https://github.com/backstage/backstage/blob/55114cfeb7045e3e5eeeaf67546b58964f4adcc7/plugins/techdocs/src/api.ts#L33), which is responsible for talking to TechDocs storage to fetch files to render, and